matt-wigg/soccer-stats/README.md

 # Soccer Stats

+> ![IMPORTANT]
+> This repository has been archived and is now read-only.
+No further updates or contributions will be made.

 A React-based application for following and tracking your favourite soccer clubs around the world.

 ## Table of Contents